Paul Doyon, Building Biology Certified Electromagnetic Radiation Specialist (EMRS),

-Since that time, I had the unfortunate fate to have known a number of people who have committed suicide, developed or died of cancer, had their children diagnosed with Autism Spectrum Disorders (ADS) or ADHD, developed brain tumors, been diagnosed with intestinal disorders (Crohn’s Disease, Irritable Bowel Syndrome, Colitis), developed vision problems, strokes, and were diagnosed with epilepsy.
+Since that time, I had the unfortunate fate to have known a number of people who have committed suicide, developed or died of cancer, had their children diagnosed with Autism Spectrum Disorders (ADS) or ADHD, developed brain tumors, been diagnosed with intestinal disorders (Crohn’s Disease, Irritable Bowel Syndrome, Colitis), developed vision problems, strokes, and/or been diagnosed with epilepsy.
 I have also known women who have had miscarriages due to deformity of the fetus.
 This has become the norm — but it is not normal.
-Also, every year, in Japan, the news programs report about an increasing number of people suffering (or dying) from heat stroke in the summer.
-Something I had never heard when I first went there in 1988.
+And then there is the above-mentioned heatstroke, something I had rarely heard of when I first went there in 1988.
 When one looks at the research on how EMFs negatively affect the immune system, the endocrine system, the autonomic nervous system, alter the brain’s neurotransmitters, open up the blood-brain-barrier, damage DNA, and create a deluge of free radicals in the body, one can view the causal factors of many of these disease states in a new light.

 Public Brainwashed by the Wireless Industry

-While the Wireless Industry has had the money to lobby politicians to get the laws they wanted passed, to fund the researchers to get the research results they wanted, and to promote their desired narrative through their media arms, in the past five-or-six-or-seven-or-so years, I have started to notice not only a shift in how the media is starting to change the way it covers this problem, but also in the public’s acceptance and acknowledgement that this may in fact be a serious problem, whereas before the media was pumping out — and the public regurgitating — a narrative in which anyone questioning the health and environmental effects of wireless radiation was nothing but a tinfoil-hat-wearing conspiracy-theorist Luddite.
-There is now an increasing acknowledgement that this wireless might indeed be an actual serious health and environmental quagmire; that it might in fact even be behind unexplained increases in a plethora of health and environmental problems — autism, ADHD, chronic fatigue syndrome, MS, diabetes, Parkinson’s, Alzheimer’s, epilepsy, not to mention the skyrocketing rates of cancer, plus the disappearance of insects, frogs, other amphibians, and birds —and that we might have to seriously do something about it.
+The Wireless Industry has had the money to lobby politicians to get the laws they want passed, to fund the researchers to get the research results they want, and to promote their desired narrative through their media arms.
+However, in the past five-or-six-or-seven-or-so years, I have started to notice not only a shift in how the media is starting to change the way it covers this problem, but also in the public’s acceptance and acknowledgement that this may in fact be a serious problem, whereas before the media was pumping out — and the public regurgitating — a narrative in which anyone questioning the health and environmental effects of wireless radiation was nothing but a tinfoil-hat-wearing conspiracy-theorist Luddite.
+There is now an increasing acknowledgement that this wireless might indeed be an actual serious health and environmental pollutant; that it might in fact even be behind unexplained increases in a plethora of health and environmental problems — autism, ADHD, chronic fatigue syndrome, MS, diabetes, Parkinson’s, Alzheimer’s, epilepsy, not to mention the skyrocketing rates of cancer, plus the disappearance of insects, frogs, other amphibians, and birds —and that we might have to seriously do something about it.